xinjiav3/NileBrownGame/_posts/2023-08-17-markdown-html_fragments.md

 ---
 toc: true
 layout: post
-title: Build a Student Page
+title: Build a Markdown Student Page
 description: JavaScript, HTML, CSS and Markdown are coding languages used by bloggers when developing in the GitHub Pages system.
 By using these languages, student developers can add functionality to their GitHub pages site.
-courses: { csse: {week: 2}, csp: {week: 0}, csa: {week: 0} }
+courses: { csse: {week: 1}, csp: {week: 0}, csa: {week: 0} }
 categories: [GitHub Pages]
 type: ccc
 ---

 ## HTML Fragments and Markdown
-<mark>Building an entire frontend web application requires HTML, CSS, and JavaScript</mark>.
-HTML is responsible for the content, CSS adds styling to the web page, and JavaScript adds functionality and interactivity.  <mark>Markdown is a short hand way of writing HTML</mark>, the GitHub pages system transforms Mardown to HTML.
+<mark>Building an entire front-end web application requires HTML, CSS, and JavaScript</mark>.
+HTML is responsible for the content, CSS adds styling to the web page, and JavaScript adds functionality and interactivity.  <mark>Markdown is a shorthand way of writing HTML</mark>, the GitHub pages system transforms the Markdown into HTML.

 In GitHub Pages, Jekyll serves as the build framework.
-It takes our choice of theme specified in the `_config.yml` file, along with our Markdown, HTML, and notebook files, to construct a complete static website.
+It takes our choice of theme specified in the `_config.yml` file, along with our Markdown, HTML, and notebook files, to construct a completely static website.
 A significant portion of the frontend design work has already been done for users through the selection and use of a theme; this greatly reduces the need to code in CSS.

 Jekyll converts Markdown (.md) files into HTML.
 Behind the scenes of GitHub Pages, Jekyll and Liquid programming language build and programmatically construct each Markdown file into a specific web page.
 Markdown provides a straightforward way to start with GitHub Pages development. <mark>In a Markdown file, you can exclusively use Markdown syntax or incorporate HTML, CSS, and JavaScript</mark> based on your expertise and experience.

 ### Review these Fragments
 > The remainder of this document will describe and show code fragments to get the student developer ready for coding and commiting changes to GitHub.
 #### GitHub Pages index.md
-In GitHub Pages you can define code in Markdown.
+In GitHub Pages, you can define code in Markdown.
 The <mark>index.md uses markdown</mark> to define a page about CompSci courses at Del Norte High School.

 - Markdown fragment.
 The markdown fragment is written by the developer and is an example of how to start a home page using Markdown.